natespencer28/CIS-Benchmark-Validation/CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.1.1 Ensure Administrative accounts are cloud-only/Evidence.md

 OnPremisesSyncEnabled
 }
 $PrivilegedUsers | Where-Object { $_.OnPremisesSyncEnabled -eq $true } |
 ft DisplayName,UserPrincipalName,OnPremisesSyncEnabled

-3. The script will output any hybrid users that are also members of privileged roles.
+## step 3.
+The script will output any hybrid users that are also members of privileged roles.
 If nothing returns, then no users with that criteria exist.

 <img width="674" height="382" alt="image" src="https://github.com/user-attachments/assets/bbd89f1a-506c-4ad7-887c-239ed382a46d" />